 At Boclair we involve pupils, parents and staff as partners in the decision-making process.
-This process is seen as part of the young person's education itself.
 Our aim is to provide information, advice, recommendations and support so that the best choices are made for each individual.

 How many subjects are studied?